ScanMountGoat/ssbh_editor/README.md

 SSBH Editor is an application for viewing, editing, and validating models for Smash Ultimate.
 Report bugs or request new features in [issues](https://github.com/ScanMountGoat/ssbh_editor/issues).
 Download Windows releases in [releases](https://github.com/ScanMountGoat/ssbh_editor/releases).

 ## Features
+The goal of SSBH Editor is to provide a more intuitive and robust visual editing experience compared to editing JSON files from ssbh_data.
+SSBH Editor checks that binary files are correctly formatted and validates relationships between files in a model folder.
+This is especially helpful for custom model imports that may have errors in the generated model files like corrupted files or invalid vertex skin weights.

 - View models, textures, skeletons, and animations from Smash Ultimate
 - View the effects of transition materials like the metal box or ditto materials
 - View bloom, shadows, and post processing